Dental Implants Colmar, PA

 Can you get a tooth implant while pregnant?

-We generally recommend a tooth implant surgery during pregnancy.
+We generally don’t recommend a tooth implant surgery during pregnancy.
 Dentists often delay non-urgent procedures until after childbirth to avoid unnecessary stress and potential complications.
-If treatment is needed urgently, your dentist will discuss safer alternatives or temporary options.
+If you need urgent treatment. pur dentist will discuss safer alternatives or temporary options.

 Do you have to go without teeth before getting implants?

 No, you don’t have to go without teeth while waiting for implants.
-Temporary restorations, such as flippers or partial dentures, can be used to fill the gap during the healing process.
-These options maintain function and appearance until the permanent implant is placed.
+Temporary restorations, such as flippers or partial dentures, can fill the gap during the healing process.
+These options maintain the function and look of your mouth until we place the permanent implant.

 How many teeth can I replace with tooth implants?